-Members > Guidelines of the Brookline Community Band
+Member Guidelines for the Brookline Community Band

-2. If multiple rehearsals are missed, it will be left to the discretion of the band director whether or not a member will be allowed to participate in upcoming performances.
-In the case of continued unexplained absence, the Director has the option of removing the member from the organization.
-Normally, the Band will reach out to a non-attending member before assuming that the individual is no longer interested in participating.
+3. If multiple rehearsals are missed, it will be left to the discretion of the Conductor whether a member will be allowed to participate in upcoming performances.
+In the case of continued unexplained absence, the Conductor has the option of removing the member from the organization.
+If unable to attend a rehearsal, the member should take steps to find out what was missed to be prepared for the next rehearsal.

-3. Band members are expected to practice the music at home and to come to rehearsals prepared to play to the best of their abilities.
-If unable to attend a rehearsal, they should take steps to find out what was missed in order to be prepared for the next rehearsal.
+4. Band members are expected to practice the music at home and to come to rehearsals prepared to play to the best of their abilities.